See what’s new here.

 Select Map > Views > Save this view to save specific map views for returning to areas of interest quickly.

-The application supports a variety of maps which allows you to select the most useful map for your area of interest.
-You can change the map you use at any time by selecting Map > Map Type, then selecting one from the list of available providers.
+The application supports a variety of maps allowing you to select the most useful map for your area of interest.
+You can change the map at any time by selecting Map > Map Type from the list of available providers.
 Below is a feature comparison between our map providers.
 For a more detailed list, click here.

 • Road and satellite maps